cylc/cylc-doc/src/reference/config/writing-platform-configs.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Install targets represent file systems.
 More than one platform can use the same file system.
-Cylc relies on the site setup file ``global.cylc`` to determine which platforms share install targets.
+Cylc relies on the site configuration file ``global.cylc`` to determine which platforms share install targets.
 Cylc will then use this information to make the correct installations on remote platforms, including installation of files, creation of :cylc:conf:`global.cylc[install][symlink dirs]` and